pavelkomiagin/Front-end-Developer-Interview-Questions/README.md

 **What does a `doctype` do?**

+Instruct the browser to render the page.

 **What's the difference between standards mode and quirks mode?**

+Obviously,the css box model.

 **What's the difference between HTML and XHTML?**